agoryuno/agoryuno.github.io/docs/_posts/2022-08-11-notes_from_telegram.md

 ---
 layout: post
 mathjax: true
-title:  "Notes from the underworld of Telegram web app development"
+title:  "Notes from the underground of Telegram web app development"
 date:   2022-08-11
 ---